Ljungan virus

-Parechovirus B, formerly called the Ljungan virus, was first discovered in the mid-1990s after being isolated from a bank vole near the Ljungan river in Medelpad county, Sweden.
-It has since been established that Parechovirus B, which is also found in several places in Europe and America, causes serious illness in wild as well as laboratory animals.
-Several scientific articles have recently reported findings indicating that Parechovirus B is associated with malformations, intrauterine fetal death, and sudden infant death syndrome in humans.
+Ljungan virus was first discovered in the mid-1990s after being isolated from a bank vole near the Ljungan river in Medelpad county, Sweden.
+It has since been established that Ljungan virus, which is also found in several places in Europe and America, causes serious illness in wild as well as laboratory animals.
+Several scientific articles have recently reported findings indicating that Ljungan virus is associated with malformations, intrauterine fetal death, and sudden infant death syndrome in humans.
 In addition, studies are being conducted worldwide to investigate the possible connection of the virus to diabetes, neurological and other illnesses in humans.

-Parechovirus B belongs to the genus Parechovirus of the family Picornaviridae.
-Other members of this viral family include poliovirus, Hepatovirus A, and the viruses causing the common cold (rhinovirus).
-One of the earliest scientific discoveries regarding Parechovirus B was that infected wild rodents developed diabetes if they were exposed to stress.
+Ljungan virus belongs to the genus Parechovirus of the family Picornaviridae.
+Other members of this viral family include poliovirus, Hepatitis A virus, and the viruses that cause the common cold (rhinovirus).
+One of the earliest scientific discoveries regarding Ljungan virus was that infected wild rodents developed diabetes if they were exposed to stress.
 This has led to speculation that this disease may be the underlying cause of fluctuating rodent populations in Scandinavia; when rodents increase to high densities, they find it difficult to defend territory and obtain food, and then become more susceptible to predation.
 This stressful situation results in disease, death and population decline, leading to a pattern of cyclic variation in population size over time.

 Viral classification

-Parecherovirus B is a positive sense, single stranded RNA virus.
-Parechovirus B is a virus that contains an outer shell.
+Ljungan virus is a positive sense, single stranded RNA virus.
+Ljungan virus is a virus that contains an outer shell.
 This outer shell, or capsid is made up of proteins set up in an icosahedral formation.
-Unlike other picornaviruses, the capsid shell of Parechovirus B has some proteins that protrude and are markedly displaced from the remainder of the proteins.
+Unlike other picornaviruses, the capsid shell of Ljungan virus has some proteins that protrude and are markedly displaced from the remainder of the proteins.